Mark Oliver Roosnupp

-Mark Oliver Roosnupp (born 12 May 1997) is an Estonian professional footballer who plays as a midfielder for Serbian Superliga club Napredak Kruševac and the Estonia national team.
+Mark Oliver Roosnupp (born 12 May 1997) is an Estonian professional footballer who plays as a midfielder for Premium Liiga club Levadia.

 Club career

 On 4 January 2023 it was announced that Roosnupp would join Serbian Superliga club Napredak Kruševac on a 1,5 year deal.

 International career

 Roosnupp made his senior international debut for Estonia on 19 November 2017, replacing Rauno Sappinen in the 60th minute of a 2–0 away win over Fiji in a friendly.